Billy Urquhart

 William Murray Urquhart (born 22 November 1956) is a Scottish former professional footballer.
-He is considered as one of the finest Highland League players of his generation, turning out 637 times for Caledonian FC either side of spells at Queens Park, Rangers and Wigan Athletic.
+He is considered as one of the finest Highland Football League players of his generation, turning out 637 times for Caledonian F.C. either side of spells at Queen's Park, Rangers and Wigan Athletic.

 Early life

 Urquhart was born in Inverness, Scotland.
-He attended Central Primary school and Inverness Royal Academy, playing upfront with Inverness Thistle legend David Milroy.
+He attended Central Primary school and Inverness Royal Academy, playing upfront with Inverness Thistle legend David Milroy in the school football side.

 Career

 Born near Caley's Telford Street ground, Urquhart started his career at Inverness Caledonian.
-His father played for Inverness Thistle and Clyde in the 1930's, being a part of the 1939 Scottish Cup winning squad.
+His father played for Inverness Thistle and Clyde in the 1930s and was a part of the 1938–39 Scottish Cup winning squad.
 Later a trainer at Caley, Billy credits his father with pushing him into football.
-Billy made his debut away to Huntly in 1972, playing throughout this season before transferring to Queens Park along with 2 Caley teammates after moving to Glasgow to attend college.
-This spell was short lived, with Billy dropping out to play for Jordanhill College in the Glasgow Amateur League.
-Returning from college, he resigned for Caledonian and enjoyed a strong season which included trials at Dundee FC and Derby County.
+Billy made his debut away to Huntly in 1972, playing throughout this season before transferring to Queens Park along with two Caley teammates after moving to Glasgow to attend college.

+This spell was short lived, with Urquhart dropping out to play for Jordanhill College in the Glasgow Amateur League.
+Returning from Glasgow, he re-signed for Caledonian and enjoyed a strong season which included trials at Dundee F.C. and Derby County.
 He moved moved to Rangers in 1978 for a fee of £15,000, signing off the back of a pre season friendly where he scored two goals against the Glasgow side.
 He stayed at the club for two years, appearing over 20 times for the team, including appearances in European competitions and the 1979 Scottish League Cup Final, before moving on to Wigan Athletic for a season.
 Urquhart returned to Inverness with Caledonian in 1981, making 637 appearances and scoring over 400 goals, and stayed at the club until its amalgamation into Inverness Caledonian Thistle in 1994.

-Having retired after his testimonial in 1993, he returned for the final Caledonian vs Thistle derby, scoring the winner despite not being registered, incurring a £200 fine for Caledonian.
-He stayed at the newly formed club for one season, initially playing for the reserve squad, however he turned out against East Stirlingshire due to injuries, making 3 appearances in total before retiring.
+Having retired after his testimonial in 1993, Urquhart returned for the final Caledonian vs Thistle derby, scoring the winner despite not being registered, incurring a £200 fine for Caledonian.
+He stayed at the newly formed club for one season, initially playing for the reserve squad, however he turned out against East Stirlingshire due to injuries, making three appearances in total before retiring.